oslabs-beta/KubeSentry/README.md

 });
 ```

-as an alternative, you can install [express-prom-bundle](https://www.npmjs.com/package/express-prom-bundle) which grants you the **metricsMiddleware** to expose all your metrics to the /metrics endoint with one line
+As an alternative, you can install [express-prom-bundle](https://www.npmjs.com/package/express-prom-bundle) which grants you the **metricsMiddleware** to expose all your metrics to the /metrics endoint with one line.

 ```js
 const promBundle = require('express-prom-bundle');